Zankoku-Okuno/blag/articles/review/season-12018a-winter.md

   * Inertial: once begun, it is difficult to stop.
   * High Activation Energy^[This needs a much better name]: difficult to begin (usually due to fear of the unknown).

-There a are a few things I think deserve some follow-up through the year.
+There are a few things I think deserve some follow-up through the year.

   * Why am I so afraid of touching the code for okuno.info?
     Note-to-self is failing due to lack of review.